 - Final analysis plan: The type of information requested and the question format chosen should always be based on the objective of the research.
 You may also need to consider if you wish to replicate the survey results, track events, or simply run an ad-hoc one-time analysis on the results.

 Targeting the right audience through DIY market research.

 Why is your audience important?
 Especially while conducting DIY market research.
 Designing your survey is just one part of the research activity.
 The real challenge arrives when the survey has to be deployed.
 Choosing the right target audience decides whether the survey will turn out to be successful or not.
 You must know well in advance who the survey goes out to.
 Note that this does not mean making assumptions about the people you want to reach—but rather, doing in-depth research to find out who they are, where they’re from, and how they behave.
 Determining the correct target market means shrinking down your audience to a group of people with similar characteristics, shared traits, and even niche hobbies and interests.

 What’s your best bet?

 Panels are easy, smart and professional.
 They guarantee you’ll get a statistically valid group of respondents who meet the demographic requirements of your survey.
-No matter how well you’ve designed your survey, all of that effort goes to waste if you are unable to present your questions to the right group of people.
-Online panels supply insightful information through surveys, mobile behavior, purchase data, health screenings, social media, and profile data.
+No matter how well the survey is designed, all the effort becomes useless if you are not able to target the right group of people.
+Online panels supply insightful information through surveys, mobile behavior, purchase data, social media, health screenings, and profile data.
 Your digital data collection is a summation of consumer feedback – laying the foundation for better decision-making with reduced risk.

-The size of the group may differ quite a lot, but that does not necessarily affect the credibility of the research results.
+The group size will differ quite a lot, but that doesn’t necessarily influence the reliability of the research results.
 If the right people are recruited for your panel research, you are likely to get responses that will lead you onwards.
 Plus, you will also receive a dedicated group of people who can compare and adjust their responses over time.